 The Golden Rule of Travel is: Take Nothing but Photographs, Leave Nothing but Footprints.
 Sadly, not every traveler has gotten the memo.
 After a busy tourism season, some of the world’s most beautiful beaches and serene forests can feel a like the frat house on a Saturday morning.
-These tips will make it easy for you to leave the beach, or any place else you visit, better after you leave than it was before you arrived.
+You don’t have to be an ecowarrier, indulge in ecotourism activities or even visit ecotourism destinations to make a difference.
+These tips for eco-friendly travel will make it easy for you to leave the beach, or any place else you visit, better after you leave than it was before you arrived.

 When I still had little ones, we used to like to take our vacations in early September.
 Chicago weather was still warm and lovely and families with school-age kids were home waiting for the school bus.
 One year, we took a few days the week after Labor Day to explore Starved Rock State Park.
 It’s a lovely spot about two hours west of Chicago.

 As we walked the trails, we were stepping over discarded soda cans, beer bottles, the remains of someone’s picnic lunch.
 But the worst was the used diaper tucked into the limbs of a tree.
 That’s right.
 Someone with a baby—a baby who would grow up to inherit this world—had changed that baby’s nappie and stuck the dirty diaper in a tree.

 Not expecting to find everyone else’s garbage, I didn’t have a way to pack up and carry out the mess.
 But, as a journalist, I did see an opportunity to enlighten the world about the mopes who messed with Starved Rock.